-Underinsured motorist coverage is for people hurt in a car accident by someone who does not have enough insurance to cover the medical costs of the victim.
+Underinsured motorist coverage is for people hurt in a car accident by someone who does not have enough insurance to cover the victim’s medical costs.
 It is important to have this type of insurance because unfortunately, many people only purchase the minimum amount of insurance required by law.
-If you are hit by someone who has the minimum amount of insurance and your damages exceed their coverage, then your underinsured motorist coverage will pay for the difference.
+If you are hit by someone with the minimum insurance amount and your damages exceed their coverage, then your underinsured motorist coverage will pay for the difference.

-Contact A Philadelphia Car Accident Attorney at The Law Offices of Samuel Fishman Today!
+Contact A Philadelphia Car Accident Attorney For Legal Help

 With our resourceful and diligent team on your side, you can improve your chances for an outcome that fully and fairly compensates you for your losses following a car accident.